Leem0sh/friendly-waffle/README.md

 5. `docker exec -it <CONTAINER ID> python manage.py migrate` to create the database
 6. visit `http://localhost:8000/api/applift/docs`
 7. enjoy

+### Troubleshooting

+Since django-heroku is messing with logging and is not needed for local development, it is recommended to disable it by commenting it in the settings.py file.

 ### Secrets - create .env file